 Method 6: Reach out to experts.

 Given our strong focus on getting quality feedback, our outreach mostly consisted of asking the people we consider experts (in this case, personal finance bloggers) for feedback on what we had built.
-I’ll be the first to admit this isn’t so much a method of growth as it is a channel for feedback, but on the occasion that someone takes a particularly strong interest, growth (or at least exposure) usually ensues.
+I’ll be the first to admit this isn’t so much a method of growth as it is a channel for feedback, but on the occasion that someone takes a particularly strong interest, coverage can sometimes ensue.

 These methods have and will continue to be useful well beyond the 500 user mark.
 However, they were critical to jump-starting our expansion beyond friends and family and are especially well-suited to early, more modest user growth.